Matttinski/hello-world/README.md

 # hello-world
 Let's see what the day will bring
-This internet (or it for short) thing is really exciting
+This internet (or it for short) thing is really exciting!